araffin/srl-zoo/README.md

-                        plots will be saved --ref_prior           Use Fixed Reference Point Prior (cannot be used at the same time as SameEnv prior) --same_env_prior      Enable same env prior (disables ref prior)
+                        plots will be saved --ref_prior           Use Fixed Reference Point Prior (cannot be used at the same time as SameEnv prior) --same_env_prior      Enable same env prior (disables ref prior) --multi_view          Enable use of multiple camera (two) --no_priors           Disable use of priors - in case of triplet loss

 ```